joshooaj/zensical-image/README.md

 docker run --rm -v ./mysite:/docs joshooaj/zensical build --clean
 ```

+### NOTICE

+If you're using Docker Desktop on Windows, there's an issue with the way linux containers detect
+file changes when those changes are made from outside the container.
+Consider using a devcontainer
+for a better live editing experience if you're on Windows.

 ## Docker Compose

 ### Create a site if you don't have one already